Ali Shamkhani: Assassination attempt and death

+On 28 February 2026, the Israel Defense Forces announced that they had killed Shamkhani and six other Iranian military leaders in airstrikes in Tehran, Iran.
+The Iranian government confirmed his death the following day.

+His funeral was held in the Imamzadeh Saleh shrine in northern Tehran, and he was reportedly buried without a head.

+Writings

+Help Us, published in 2011, is a collection of Shamkhani's letters written early in the Iran–Iraq War addressing shortages in ammunition and weaponry.
+It also consists of interviews.
+Compiled by Ahad Gudarziani, the book was published by Sureh Mehr Publication, and the title comes from the opening sentence of a letter.

-Awards and honors
+Awards and honours

 In 2003, Shamkhani received the Shoja'at Medal, the highest military medal from President Mohammad Khatami.
-He was also honored for his eight years service as minister of defense in 2005.
-In 2004, Shamkhani received the Order of Abdulaziz Al Saud, the highest award in Saudi Arabia from King Fahd for his prominent role in the design and implementation in developing relations with Arabic countries in the Persian Gulf.
+He was also honoured for his eight years service as minister of defence in 2005.
+In 2004, Shamkhani received the Order of King Abdulaziz, the highest award in Saudi Arabia from King Fahd for his prominent role in the design and implementation in developing relations with Arabic countries in the Persian Gulf.
 He was the first Iranian minister to receive the medal and received medals from the presidents of Syria and Lebanon in February 2004.